aesim-tech/simba-python-examples/44. Modulation Strategies Motor Drive/readme.md

 ## Results

 A second python script is available to display results.
-A first figure shows results displayed as bargraphs as shown below:
+A first figure shows results displayed as bargraphs (and thus the influence of the switching frequency) as shown below:

 ![bargraph](fig/bargraph.png)

+A second figure shows results displayed as histograms (and thus which losses are dominant) as shown below:

 ![histogram](fig/histogram.png)